-Mode of action class for citrus pesticides from the Herbicide Resistance Action Committee (HRAC).
-Refer to chapter 4, "Pesticide Resistance and Resistance Management".
+1 Mode of action class for citrus pesticides from the Herbicide Resistance Action Committee (HRAC).
+Refer to ENY-624, Pesticide Resistance and Resistance Management, in the 2016 Florida Citrus Pest Management Guide for more details.

 Table 6.
 Herbicide chemical family.